depeperwinkel

 - α-terpineol, woody pine, citrus and lily

-- t-caryophyllene, a flavor between clove and turpentine
+pepper ig aroma, like juniper berry, and - t-caryophyllene, a flavor between clove and turpentine in

 Usage

-Good uses are: with game and wild birds, in curries and in dishes with yoghurt and soups (such as pho), with fish, but not in sweet preparations.
+Good uses include: with game and wild birds, in curries and in dishes with yoghurt and soups (such as pho), with fish, but not in sweet preparations.

-Because the aromas are in the seeds, the seed pod is 'cracked' before use by pressing firmly on it, for example with the handle of a chef's knife, but keeping the seed pod intact as a whole.
-The advantage of cracking rather than opening is that the seeds stay together and can be removed from the dish before serving.
-If you want to grind the seeds, of course open the seed pod and do not use the casing.
-Always cook the cardamom with the dish to get the most out of it.
-Do not grind more than you think you will use in the short term, the aroma evaporates quite quickly.
+Because the aromas are contained within the seeds, the seed pod is cracked before use by pressing firmly, for example, with the handle of a chef's knife, while keeping the seed pod intact.
+The advantage of cracking rather than opening it is that the seeds stay together and can be removed from the dish before serving.
+If you want to grind the seeds, of course, open the seed pod and do not use the outer layer.
+Always cook the cardamom along with the dish to maximize its benefits.
+Don't grind more than you plan to use in the short term, as the aroma dissipates quite quickly.

 Features: